 As an artist, I'm interested in the truth.
-I realize the truth is subjective, so I'm interested in telling the truth from my perspective, or at least telling some sort of story that often lays waste to happy platitude thinking.
-Most of the paintings are about more than one thing.
+I realize the truth is subjective, so I'm interested in telling the truth from my perspective.
+Most of my paintings are about more than one thing.
 I usually discover the meaning of the painting either while I'm making it or much later, and think that usually the painting has a message for me that I hadn’t anticipated in it’s initial conception.

 I'm also really interested in the flatness of the picture plane - whether or not there's the illusion of space on the canvas, the truth is it's colored areas placed next to each other on a flat surface - that are actually stacked up on top of each other given the normal orientation of a painting hanging on the wall.
 I get lucky when abstract composition reads distinctly at the same time as (and often in opposition to) painted imagery.